 - von Matthias BachDie Tage musste ich leider Feststellen, dass mein KTorrent beim Download der aktuellen Pwned-Passwords-List von Have I been Pwned komplett einfror.
 Eine Suche nach dem Problem liefert nicht viele Treffer, aber fördert einen 5 Jahre alten Forenbeitrag zutage, der eine Lösung für das Problem liefert.
 Den Firefox einmal kurz zu schließen taut KTorrent wieder auf. […]

 - This is a roundup of articles from the openSUSE community listed on planet.opensuse.org.
-The below featured highlights listed on the community’s blog feed aggregator are from November 15 to 21.
-Blog posts this week highlight a wide range of community activity to KDE Plasma gaining new features, the KDE Slimbook…
+The community blog feed aggregator lists the featured highlights below from June 12 to 18.
+Blogs this week cover the release of KDE Plasma 6.7 with per-screen virtual desktops and mic test features, KDE Frameworks 6.27, Agama…